 Experimentation, constant iteration, and evolving understanding of audience behaviour will lead to “products that really are in line with what the market needs,” according to Sophie.
 And Jonjo observed that we’ve had to “break an existing formula” with how we run events, and how the tech shapes and reflects data at these.

-This means that the next few years will be shaped by trialling new tech - whether that’s the Metaverse, artificial match-making, or in-venue tech that shifts experiences up a gear.
+This means that the next few years will be shaped by trialling new tech - whether that’s the Metaverse, AI, or in-venue tech that shifts experiences up a gear.
 Evaluate what’s important to your client’s business: innovating and being at the forefront of the curve, or gathering evidence and doing one thing really well to advance your goals.

 That might be making your hybrid events as strong as possible, or implementing a small aspect of VR to gauge the reactions of attendees before you invest heavily in it.
-As Vanessa told us, "there is no normal now", and we should embrace the opportunities ahead, but it can be hard to know where to focus your energy.
+As Vanessa told us, "There is no normal now", and we should embrace the opportunities ahead, but it can be hard to know where to focus your energy.
 According to Jonjo, the key is to find tech that “enhances”, rather than overwhelms the event, and identify opportunities to make your content go further.

 Let us help: